How Electronic Drum Kits Work, and How Pads are Affected

 At Artist Guitars our drum kits are built tough but all electronic drum kits have their limits.
 A common problem we have seen is people playing their drum kits so heavily that it actually results in the pad breaking and not sending sound.

-Start out by hitting the snare pad really softly, and then working your way up to max volume.
+- Start out by hitting the snare pad really softly, and then work your way up to max volume.
 Once the volume stops increasing, even if you hit harder, you've found the limit.
 We recommend playing even a little softer than that.

 If you consistently play at the maximum velocity it increases the likelihood of breaking your pads.
-These kits are durable but still need to be handled with a bit of consideration.
+These kits are durable but still need to be handled with a bit of consideration, and although our warranty covers you for 3-years, accidental damage caused by the customer mistreating the equipment is not covered.

 Thanks for reading this blog! to give you even more great content, check out our pages.